adarshui/change-detection-on-hyperspectral-images/README.md

 # change-detection-on-hyperspectral-images
-shows the goegraphical changes  by comparing past and present images
+shows the geographical changes  by comparing past and present images